Roderick Alleyn: The Alleyn canon

+A fourth Alleyn story, Boots, previously unpublished, appears in the anthology Bodies from the Library 4 (Collins Crime Club, 2021).

 Adaptations

 Television

 Several of the Roderick Alleyn novels have been adapted for television, though none as yet for mainstream cinema release.
 Two novels were adapted as episodes for the 1960s BBC anthology series Detective; Death in Ecstasy in 1964 with Geoffrey Keen as Alleyn, and Artists in Crime in 1968 with Michael Allinson as Alleyn.

 Four novels were adapted for New Zealand television in 1977 under the series title Ngaio Marsh Theatre, with Alleyn played by George Baker.
 Colour Scheme, Died in the Wool and Vintage Murder are set in New Zealand, while Opening Night is set in London.
 The theme of Opening Night involves a New Zealand actress with a startling resemblance to the lead actor.

 Nine novels with British settings were adapted for British television as The Inspector Alleyn Mysteries.
 In the pilot, Artists in Crime (1990), Alleyn was played by Simon Williams, and then by Patrick Malahide in eight more tales (1993–94): A Man Lay Dead, The Nursing Home Murder, Final Curtain (the second TV adaptation), Death at the Bar, Death in a White Tie, Hand in Glove, Dead Water and Scales of Justice.